nsacyber/Windows-Secure-Host-Baseline/Chrome/README.md

 # Google Update Group Policy templates
 Google Update, based on the open source [Omaha project](https://github.com/google/omaha), automatically updates Chrome to the latest version.
 The Group Policy template files for Google Update can be downloaded from https://dl.google.com/dl/update2/enterprise/googleupdateadmx.zip but this template rarely changes.
 This template is included in this repository as a convenience.

-You can use the Get-GoogleUpdateGroupPolicyTemplate command in the [Chrome.ps1](./Scripts/Chrome.ps1) file in the [scripts folder](./Scripts) to download the Google Update Group Policy template.
+You can use the Get-GoogleUpdateGroupPolicyTemplate command in the [Chrome PowerShell module](./Scripts/) file in the [scripts folder](./Scripts/) to download the Google Update Group Policy template.
 Example: **Get-GoogleUpdateGroupPolicyTemplate**

 ## Importing the Chrome Group Policy